-Students need to comply with New York State Public Health Law (section 2165 & 2167) requiring proof of measles, mumps, rubella and meningitis vaccine.
+Students taking 6 or more credit hours need to comply with the New York State Public Health Law (section 2165 & 2167) requiring proof of measles, mumps, rubella and meningitis vaccines.
 (For more information, see the catalog under Laws, Policies and Regulations Governing Campus Life.)